Ginevra (Ginny) focuses on commercial disputes, competition litigation and human rights/climate change litigation.

 Ginny has experience representing clients on a range of commercial, competition and environmental/climate change issues across a variety of sectors, including financial services, technology, utilities, sport, transport and not-for-profit.

 LLB English and European Law, Queen Mary University, London

 Cross-Border Commercial Dispute Resolution Course, British Institute of International and Comparative Law

 Employment & Support Allowance and Personal Independence Appeals training by LawWorks, which qualifies her to represent and advocated clients before the First-tier Tribunal.

-During her time at Hausfeld, Ginevra has been part of the commercial disputes team working on:
+During her time at Hausfeld, Ginevra has been part of the commercial disputes team working on, amongst others:

-She has been part of the Hausfeld team working on the following competition cases:
+She has been part of the Hausfeld teams working on ground-breaking competition cases: